-CAS General Meetings are generally held the 2nd Friday each month, usually at the Adler Planetarium,
+CAS General Meetings are held at 7:00 pm on Fridays each month, usually at the Adler Planetarium or alternatively

-move the meeting to Cernan Space Center of Triton College or another suitable location.
+at the Cernan Space Center of Triton College depending on availability

-Please follow our CAS website, Facebook and Meetuo pages for meeting updates for this and other CAS activities.
+Please follow our CAS website, Facebook and Meetup pages for meeting updates for this and other CAS activities.

 Unless otherwise noted